 4 tablespoons olive oil

-1 carrot, grated
+One medium carrot, grated

-One small green pepper, chopped
+One medium red bell pepper, chopped

 3 cloves garlic, minced